This post may contain affiliate links. Please see our disclosure policy.

 After soaking, drain the cucumbers and onions using a colander and lightly rinse under running water to remove the brine.

-Let sit in the colander to drain off the excess water.
+Let them sit in the colander to drain off the excess water.
 If the cucumbers still seem extra wet, gently blot them with paper towels.
+We want the sour cream to adhere to the veggies.

 Step Five: Add Sour Cream